 The existing structures represent the first phase of a master plan build-out for a complete justice center complex for Collin County.
-Phase I was constructed on approximately 45 acres and includes the sheriff's administration building, detention administration building, two inmate housing clusters, and a central energy/maintenance plant.
+Phase I was constructed on approximately 45 acres and includes the Sheriff's Administration Building, Detention Administration Building, two inmate housing clusters, and a central energy/maintenance plant.
+Two additional inmate housing clusters have since been added.

 Each housing cluster contains a central control station from which all doors within the cluster are controlled and monitored.
 Also within each cluster are two multipurpose rooms, a satellite medical station, a visitation area, and four inmate housing units.